reimagined/resolve/examples/todo/README.md

 These packages are linked to each other by the Lerna bootstrapping mechanism.
 The project also includes unit & E2E testing and deployment assets.
 All source code and functional tests are written in the [ES2016](http://2ality.com/2016/01/ecmascript-2016.html) language.

 ### **Client**
-The client side is built with the independent [create-react-app](https://github.com/facebookincubator/create-react-app) boilerplate, and has a structure default for a [React + Redux + Saga](https://github.com/xkawi/react-universal-saga) based single-page web-application.
+The client side is built with [create-react-app](https://github.com/facebookincubator/create-react-app), and has a structure default for a [React](https://github.com/facebook/react) + [Redux](https://github.com/reactjs/redux) + [Saga](https://github.com/redux-saga/redux-saga) based single-page web-application.
 This project starts with own [Webpack-Dev-Server](https://webpack.js.org/configuration/dev-server/) on the 3001 port, and communicates with the backend through [Proxying API](https://github.com/facebookincubator/create-react-app/tree/master/packages/react-scripts/template#proxying-api-requests-in-development) and the [resolve-redux](https://www.npmjs.com/package/resolve-redux) package.

 ### **Common**
 The `common/` folder contains isomorphic application part, which represents business logic distributed between server and client in the same code.
 Domain logic is described in a **resolve**-compatible format and appears in aggregate and read model declarations.